HeshamELshosh/Metagenomics-Nextflow-Workflow/README.md

 2. Activate the changes by executing:
 `newgrp docker`

+Please make sure that FASTQ files are within the same directory where the nextflow run command is executed, typically in the directory containing the Nextflow script (metagenomics_workflow.nf).

 ## Output

 After running the workflow, you will find the following output directory: